Now Accepting New Patients

 Share

-A patient sat across from me and said something I have not stopped thinking about.
+A patient sat across from me recently and said something I have not been able to stop thinking about.

 She had been on a GLP-1 medication for about six weeks.
-Weight loss was happening, but that was not what she wanted to talk about.
-She wanted to talk about the silence.
+She was losing weight, but that was not why she was emotional.
+She wanted to talk about something else entirely.

-“I did not realize how loud it was,” she said, “until it stopped.”
+“I did not realize how loud it was,” she told me, “until it stopped.”

-She was not talking about noise in the room.
-She was talking about the noise in her head.
-The constant, low-grade mental chatter about food — what she had eaten, what she wanted to eat, what she should not eat, what she would eat later.
-The background hum she had lived with so long, she had stopped noticing it was there.
+She was not describing noise in the room.
+She was describing the noise in her head.
+The constant, low-grade mental chatter about food — what she would eat, what she wanted, what she should not have, what she would allow herself later.
+A background hum so persistent she had stopped noticing it was there.

 And then, almost overnight, it was gone.

-I know what it looks like when a patient describes relief.
-This was something different.
-This was someone describing the sudden absence of something they had never been able to name.
+I have been a psychiatrist for over fifteen years.
+I specialize in ADHD and mood disorders, and I have sat with thousands of patients describing relief.
+This was different.
+This was someone experiencing the sudden absence of something she had never been able to name.

 She called it food noise.

-And the moment she said it, something clicked for me — because I had been hearing versions of that same story from other patients.
+The moment she said it, something clicked for me — because I had been hearing versions of that story from other patients for months.
 Not just about food.
 About alcohol.
-About scrolling.
-About spending.
-About the pull toward behaviors they had been fighting, with varying degrees of success, for most of their adult lives.
+About compulsive scrolling.
+About impulsive spending.
+About behavioral loops they had been fighting their whole lives without ever being able to explain why the pull was so strong.

-The drug had not just quieted her appetite.
+The medication had not just quieted her appetite.

 It had turned down the volume on something much larger.

-Here is the thing about food noise that most coverage gets wrong: food is almost beside the point.
+Here's what most coverage of this phenomenon gets wrong: food is almost beside the point.

-Food noise is not about hunger.
+Food noise is not hunger.
 Hunger is physical — it rises, you eat, it resolves.
 Food noise is cognitive.
-It is the mental chatter that runs independent of physical need, the thoughts that surface again and again without invitation, the low-grade negotiation that never fully stops.
+It's the mental chatter that runs completely independent of physical need.
+The thoughts that surface again and again without invitation.
+The low-grade negotiation that never fully stops.

 And it is not unique to food.

-The same phenomenon shows up in people who cannot stop thinking about their next drink.
-In people who describe the urge to gamble as a presence in the room.
-In people with ADHD who bounce from tab to tab, not because they want to, but because something in their brain keeps pulling them toward the next thing, and the next, and the next.
+I see the same phenomenon in patients who can't stop thinking about their next drink.
+In patients who describe the urge to gamble as a physical presence in the room.
+In my ADHD patients who bounce from tab to tab — not because they want to be distracted, but because something in their brain keeps pulling them toward the next stimulus, and the next, and the next.

 A noise.
 A pull.
-A hum that will not stop.
+A hum that won't stop.

 Key Concept